 The Motivation Breakthrough explores proven techniques and strategies—based on six possible motivational styles—that will revolutionize the way teachers and parents inspire kids with learning disabilities to succeed and achieve.
 Backed by decades of experience in the classroom, educator and acclaimed author Rick Lavoie explodes common myths and gives specific advice for motivating children with learning disabilities.

-27. Make It Stick: The Science of Successful Learning – Peter C. Brown
+32. Make It Stick: The Science of Successful Learning – Peter C Brown

-Drawing on cognitive psychology and other fields, Make It Stick offers techniques for becoming more productive learners, and cautions against study habits and practice routines that turn out to be counterproductive.
-The book speaks to students, teachers, trainers, athletes, and all those interested in lifelong learning and self-improvement.
+Drawing on cognitive psychology and other fields, Make It Stick offers techniques for becoming more productive learners and cautions against study habits and practice routines that turn out to be counterproductive.
+It’s one of those professional development books that speak to students, teachers, trainers, athletes, and all those interested in lifelong learning and self-improvement.

-Visible Learning for Teachers brings the results of more than fifteen years research to a completely new audience.
-Written for students, pre-service and in-service teachers, it explains how to apply the principles of Visible Learning to any classroom anywhere in the world.
+Visible Learning for Teachers brings the results of more than fifteen years of research to an entirely new audience.
+Written for students, pre-service, and in-service teachers, it explains how to apply the principles of Visible Learning to any classroom anywhere in the world.

 Products, technologies, and workplaces change so quickly today that everyone is continually learning.
 Many of us are also teaching, even when it’s not in our job descriptions.
 Whether it’s giving a presentation, writing documentation, or creating a website or blog, we need and want to share our knowledge with other people.

-31. Blended: Using Disruptive Innovation to Improve Schools – Michael B. Horn, Heather Staker
+36. Blended: Using Disruptive Innovation to Improve Schools – Michael B Horn, Heather Staker

 Blended is the practical field guide for implementing blended learning techniques in K-12 classrooms.
-Readers will find a step-by-step framework upon which to build a more student-centered system, along with essential advice that provides the expertise necessary to build the next generation of K-12 learning environments.
+Readers will find a step-by-step framework to build a more student-centered system, along with essential advice that provides the expertise necessary to make the next generation of K-12 learning environments.

-32. The Relevant Educator: How Connectedness Empowers Learning – Tom D. Whitby, Steven W. Anderson
+37. The Relevant Educator: How Connectedness Empowers Learning – Tom D Whitby, Steven W. Anderson

-World-renowned Stanford University psychologist Carol Dweck, in decades of research on achievement and success, has discovered a truly groundbreaking idea-the power of our mindset.
+In decades of research on achievement and success, world-renowned Stanford University psychologist Carol Dweck has discovered a truly groundbreaking idea of the power of our mindset.
 Dweck explains why it’s not just our abilities and talent that bring us success – but whether we approach them with a fixed or growth mindset.

-36. Shaping School Culture: Pitfalls, Paradoxes, and Promises – Terrence E. Deal, Kent D. Peterson
+40. Shaping School Culture: Pitfalls, Paradoxes, and Promises – Terrence E Deal, Kent D Peterson

-In this thoroughly revised and updated edition of their classic book, Shaping School Culture, Terrence Deal and Kent Peterson address the latest thinking on organizational culture and change and offer new ideas and strategies on how stories, rituals, traditions, and other cultural practices can be used to create positive, caring, and purposeful schools.
+In this thoroughly revised and updated edition of their classic book, Shaping School Culture, Terrence Deal and Kent Peterson address the latest thinking on organizational culture and change.
+They offer new ideas and strategies on how stories, rituals, traditions, and cultural practices create positive, caring, and purposeful schools.